COMSYS/parameter-exchange/README.md

 ## About

-This repository contains our fully tested prototype of BPE & PPE, our implementations that offer Privacy-Preserving Production Process Parameter Exchanges (in industrial settings).
+This repository contains our fully-tested prototype of BPE & PPE, our implementations that offer Privacy-Preserving Production Process Parameter Exchanges (in industrial settings).

 > Nowadays, collaborations between industrial companies always go hand in hand with trust issues, i.e., exchanging valuable production data entails the risk of improper use of potentially sensitive information.
 Therefore, companies hesitate to offer their production data, e.g., process parameters that would allow other companies to establish new production lines faster, against a quid pro quo.
 Nevertheless, the expected benefits of industrial collaboration, data exchanges, and the utilization of external knowledge are significant.
 >